ailequal/rest-todoolean/README.md

 # rest-todoolean

 A to-do list that uses some REST APIs.
+You can do the following methods: GET, POST, PATCH, DELETE.